 Anilao is a macro heaven for underwater photographers, offering an incredible variety of tiny species.
 If you’re a nudibranch lover, this is definitely the place you’ll find them.
 Anilao is located about 3 hours south of Manila on the island of Luzon, in the Batangas province of the Philippines.
 So it’s fairly easy to get there.
 Divers are drawn to this place because of its healthy reef and sheer numbers of macro critters and unique species.
 It should definitely be on your diving bucket list, but it will spoil you for any future diving you do!

 Discovered in 1972, the San Francisco Maru sits upright.
 The cargo holds contain sea mines, torpedoes, bombs, artillery, aircraft engines, anti-tank and small arms munitions, two Japanese tanks and many more WW2 artifacts.
 This is a deep, technical dive at between 40-58 meters, but is a must-see for those who qualify.
 As one of the biggest, most well-preserved shipwrecks in the world, the San Francisco Maru is worth a trip to Micronesia in and of itself.
-But if that’s not enough for you, the islands dotted around the area are littered with tons of WW2 wrecks, many of which lie in shallow depths. -text and videos by Justin Carmack
+But if that’s not enough for you, the islands dotted around the area are littered with tons of WW2 wrecks, many of which lie in shallow depths. –Justin Carmack